 Your valuables to the danger of loss by fire or burglars so long as we have Safe Deposit Boxes for rent for less than one cent a day.
 They are under the sole control of the renter, affording convenience, privacy and security.
-Access daily privacy and security.
-Access daily excepting Sunday, from 8:30 a. m to 6 p. m.
+Access daily, excepting Sunday, from \$:39 a. m. to 6 p. m.

+to 6 p. m.
 SALT LAKE SECURITY & TRUST CO.
 Opposite, Z. C. M. I.